-- Course reserves are books and other material that faculty set aside for student use for a specific academic course.
+- Reserves are books and other material that faculty set aside for student use for a specific academic course.

 - Course reserves may include items that are in high demand or required for class, such as textbooks, commentaries, or films.